vistrcm/slowreader/README.md

 # slowreader

-Read random article from wikipedia and print symbols one by one.
+Read random article from wikipedia or random RFC and print symbols one by one.